elisechant/react-highcharts-wrapper/README.md

 ## Who is this library for?

-Anyone wanting to be immediately productive using Highcharts in React.
+Anyone wanting to be productive with Highcharts in React.

+Render React components with 1:1 Highcharts config API.

 ## Demo (wip)